 In the movie, CIA computer whiz Petey (Greg Germann) cracks the password of the boat victim by manually guessing combinations of birthday numbers of the victim's family.
 This is a relic of 1994, when the internet was fledgling and most people didn't have email or anything that required a password on their personal computers.
 By 2000, email and other online accounts had blossomed, and more people were aware that simple passwords weren't a good idea.
 In 2010 meanwhile, most websites have requirements on "password entropy" and reject outright such simple passwords as too easy to crack.
 On a side note, as a member of the CIA, Ritter probably had a "cryptocard" or other device that told him what his password was when he logged in, and changed every hour or every minute.

-At around 1:15 when it is discovered that the explosion wasn't caused by a car bomb, the soundtrack plays the Ganymede theme from the suite by Katcheturian that also was used by Stanley Kubrick in A Space Odessey 2001.
+At around 1:15 when it is discovered that the explosion wasn't caused by a car bomb, the soundtrack plays the Ganymede theme from the suite by Katcheturian that also was used by Stanley Kubrick in 2001: A Space Odyssey (1968).

 The trivia items below may give away important plot points.

 In the book, Admiral Cutter is one of the villains for his support of the covert war, but Robert Ritter went from an ultimately-heroic character who supports Jack Ryan's effort to save the soldiers during the book to an all-out villain in the movie.
 In addition, the book ends with Jack Ryan condemning the President but electing not to expose the covert war (and a later Tom Clancy book reveals that the President deliberately lost the next election as penance for his actions), while the movie ends with Jack Ryan preparing to tell all about the covert actions in front of Congress.
 Screenwriter John Milius hated this story development because it made Congress look like a 100% noble body rather than a pit of snakes.